-The Bonds of each series were offered by the County at competitive bidding on June 9, 2020, in accordance with the official Notice of Sale (a copy of which is attached as Appendix C).
-The interest rates shown on the inside cover page of this Official Statement are the interest rates resulting from the award of each series of the Bonds at the competitive bidding.
-The prices or yields shown on the inside cover page of this Official Statement for each series of the Bonds were furnished by the successful bidder for each series and not by the County.
-All other information concerning the nature and terms of any re-offering should be obtained from the successful bidder for the applicable series of the Bonds and not from the County.
-UMB Bank, N.A. was the successful bidder for the Public Improvement Bonds and BNY Mellon Capital Markets, LLC was the successful bidder for the Refunding Bonds.
+The Bonds were offered by the County at competitive bidding on September 30, 2020 in accordance with the official Notice of Sale (a copy of which is attached as Appendix C).
+The interest rates shown on the inside cover page of this Official Statement are the interest rates resulting from the award of the Bonds at the competitive bidding.
+The prices or yields shown on the inside cover page of this Official Statement for the Bonds were furnished by the successful bidder and not by the County.
+All other information concerning the nature and terms of any re-offering should be obtained from the successful bidder and not from the County.
+Robert W. Baird & Co.
+Incorporated, as lead manager of a syndicate, was the successful bidder for the Bonds.